With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Tricity Family Services is a mental health treatment center in Geneva, IL, located at 1120 Randall Court, 60134 zip code area.
 Tricity Family Services provides outpatient treatment.
-Tricity Family Services offers dialectical behavior therapy, individual psychotherapy and trauma therapy to seniors 65 or older, young adults and adults.
-Tricity Family Services also supports children/adolescents with serious emotional disturbance, patients with eating disorders and people with trauma.
+Tricity Family Services offers dialectical behavior therapy, individual psychotherapy and behavior modification to young adults, adults and seniors 65 or older.
+Tricity Family Services also supports patients with eating disorders, children/adolescents with serious emotional disturbance and people with trauma.
 Additional services at Tricity Family Services consist of case management.

 Learn MoreTricity Family Services is a mental health clinic in Saint Charles, Illinois, located at 2570 Foxfield Road, 60174.
 Tricity Family Services offers outpatient treatment.
-Tricity Family Services provides individual psychotherapy, trauma therapy and behavior modification to seniors 65 or older, young adults and adults.
-Tricity Family Services also supports patients with eating disorders, children/adolescents with serious emotional disturbance and people with trauma.
+Tricity Family Services provides couples/family therapy, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older, young adults and children / adolescents.
+Tricity Family Services also supports people with trauma, patients with eating disorders and children/adolescents with serious emotional disturbance.
 Some other services provided by Tricity Family Services include case management.

 Learn MoreLinden Oaks Behavioral Health At Saint Charles is a mental health facility in Saint Charles, IL, located at 3805 East Main Street, Suite M, in the 60174 zip code.
 Linden Oaks Behavioral Health At Saint Charles provides outpatient treatment and partial hospitalization/day treatment.
-Linden Oaks Behavioral Health At Saint Charles provides couples/family therapy, individual psychotherapy and activity therapy to young adults, seniors 65 or older and children / adolescents.
-Linden Oaks Behavioral Health At Saint Charles also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services available at Linden Oaks Behavioral Health At Saint Charles include education services, assertive community treatment and case management.
+Linden Oaks Behavioral Health At Saint Charles provides trauma therapy, integrated dual diagnosis disorder treatment and couples/family therapy to seniors 65 or older, young adults and adults.
+Linden Oaks Behavioral Health At Saint Charles also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Some other services available at Linden Oaks Behavioral Health At Saint Charles include assertive community treatment, case management and family psychoeducation.

 Learn MoreEdward Hines Junior Va Hospital Aurora Clinic is one of mental health facilities in North Aurora, Illinois, located at 161 South Lincolnway Street, 60542 zip code.
-Edward Hines Junior Va Hospital Aurora Clinic provides outpatient treatment and telemedicine/telehealth.
-Edward Hines Junior Va Hospital Aurora Clinic provides psychotropic medication, couples/family therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
+Edward Hines Junior Va Hospital Aurora Clinic provides telemedicine/telehealth and outpatient treatment.
+Edward Hines Junior Va Hospital Aurora Clinic provides trauma therapy, cognitive behavioral therapy and behavior modification to seniors 65 or older, young adults and adults.
 Edward Hines Junior Va Hospital Aurora Clinic also supports veterans.
-Additional services provided at Edward Hines Junior Va Hospital Aurora Clinic include assertive community treatment, integrated primary care services and chronic disease/illness management.
+Additional services provided at Edward Hines Junior Va Hospital Aurora Clinic include family psychoeducation, case management and illness management and recovery.

 Learn MoreAmita Mercy Medical Center Behavioral Health Services is a mental health clinic in Aurora, IL, located at 1325 North Highland Avenue, 60506 zip code area.
 Amita Mercy Medical Center Behavioral Health Services provides hospital inpatient treatment and partial hospitalization/day treatment.
-Amita Mercy Medical Center Behavioral Health Services offers integrated dual diagnosis disorder treatment, psychotropic medication and activity therapy to young adults, seniors 65 or older and adults.
-Amita Mercy Medical Center Behavioral Health Services also supports seniors or older adults, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services offered at Amita Mercy Medical Center Behavioral Health Services include suicide prevention services, case management and diet and exercise counseling.
+Amita Mercy Medical Center Behavioral Health Services offers individual psychotherapy, activity therapy and group therapy to young adults, seniors 65 or older and children / adolescents.
+Amita Mercy Medical Center Behavioral Health Services also supports people with Alzheimer's or dementia, seniors or older adults and people requiring dual diagnosis treatment.
+Additional services offered at Amita Mercy Medical Center Behavioral Health Services include diet and exercise counseling, suicide prevention services and family psychoeducation.

 Learn MoreAssociation For Individual Dev Behavioral Health Outpatient is a mental health treatment clinic in Aurora, Illinois, located at 1230 North Highland Avenue, in the 60506 zip code.
-Association For Individual Dev Behavioral Health Outpatient provides partial hospitalization/day treatment and outpatient treatment.
-Association For Individual Dev Behavioral Health Outpatient provides psychotropic medication, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Association For Individual Dev Behavioral Health Outpatient also supports people with serious mental illness, people requiring dual diagnosis treatment and people with PTSD.
-Additional services provided by Association For Individual Dev Behavioral Health Outpatient consist of case management, suicide prevention services and intensive case management.
+Association For Individual Dev Behavioral Health Outpatient provides outpatient treatment and partial hospitalization/day treatment.
+Association For Individual Dev Behavioral Health Outpatient provides psychotropic medication, activity therapy and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+Association For Individual Dev Behavioral Health Outpatient also supports people with PTSD, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
+Additional services provided by Association For Individual Dev Behavioral Health Outpatient consist of suicide prevention services, illness management and recovery and diet and exercise counseling.

 Learn MoreCentral Dupage Hospital Psychiatry Units is a mental health facility in Winfield, IL, located at 25 North Winfied Road, 60190 zip code area.
 Central Dupage Hospital Psychiatry Units provides hospital inpatient treatment and telemedicine/telehealth.
-Central Dupage Hospital Psychiatry Units provides activity therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to children / adolescents, adults and seniors 65 or older.
+Central Dupage Hospital Psychiatry Units provides electroconvulsive therapy, group therapy and individual psychotherapy to children / adolescents, adults and seniors 65 or older.
 Central Dupage Hospital Psychiatry Units also supports seniors or older adults.
-Additional services offered by Central Dupage Hospital Psychiatry Units consist of suicide prevention services, integrated primary care services and case management.
+Additional services offered by Central Dupage Hospital Psychiatry Units consist of integrated primary care services, case management and suicide prevention services.

 Learn MoreAssociation For Individual Dev Bh Supervised Living is a mental health treatment center in Aurora, Illinois, located at 1305 East New Indian Trail, part of the 60505 zip code.
 Association For Individual Dev Bh Supervised Living provides residential treatment.
-Association For Individual Dev Bh Supervised Living also offers psychotropic medication to adults, young adults and seniors 65 or older.
+Association For Individual Dev Bh Supervised Living also offers psychotropic medication to seniors 65 or older, adults and young adults.
 Association For Individual Dev Bh Supervised Living supports people with serious mental illness.
-Association For Individual Dev Bh Supervised Living also provides assertive community treatment, illness management and recovery and suicide prevention services.
+Association For Individual Dev Bh Supervised Living also provides supported housing, mentoring/peer support/consumer-run services and illness management and recovery.

 Learn MoreBehavioral Health Services Of Central Dupage Hospital is a mental health clinic in Winfield, IL, located at 27w350 High Lake Road, in the 60190 zip code.
 Behavioral Health Services Of Central Dupage Hospital provides outpatient treatment and partial hospitalization/day treatment.
-Behavioral Health Services Of Central Dupage Hospital offers group therapy, activity therapy and integrated dual diagnosis disorder treatment to children / adolescents, young adults and seniors 65 or older.
-Behavioral Health Services Of Central Dupage Hospital also supports transitional age young adults and people requiring dual diagnosis treatment.
-More services at Behavioral Health Services Of Central Dupage Hospital include education services and illness management and recovery.
+Behavioral Health Services Of Central Dupage Hospital offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
+Behavioral Health Services Of Central Dupage Hospital also supports people requiring dual diagnosis treatment and transitional age young adults.
+More services at Behavioral Health Services Of Central Dupage Hospital include illness management and recovery and education services.

-Learn MoreDu Page County Health Department Behavioral Health Services is a mental health center in Wheaton, Illinois, located at 111 North County Farm Road, 60187 zip code.
+Learn MoreDu Page County Health Department Behavioral Health Services is a mental health treatment center in Wheaton, IL, located at 111 North County Farm Road, 60187 zip code area.
 Du Page County Health Department Behavioral Health Services provides outpatient treatment.
-Du Page County Health Department Behavioral Health Services offers group therapy, individual psychotherapy and trauma therapy to seniors 65 or older, children / adolescents and young adults.
+Du Page County Health Department Behavioral Health Services offers couples/family therapy, psychotropic medication and individual psychotherapy to seniors 65 or older, adults and children / adolescents.
 Du Page County Health Department Behavioral Health Services also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-More services available at Du Page County Health Department Behavioral Health Services include intensive case management, diet and exercise counseling and housing services.
+Additional services at Du Page County Health Department Behavioral Health Services consist of case management, family psychoeducation and intensive case management.

 Learn MoreDu Page County Health Department Community Center is a mental health clinic in Wheaton, Illinois, located at 115 North County Farm Road, 60187.
-Du Page County Health Department Community Center offers residential treatment, outpatient treatment and partial hospitalization/day treatment.
-Du Page County Health Department Community Center provides cognitive behavioral therapy, individual psychotherapy and couples/family therapy to adults, children / adolescents and seniors 65 or older.
-Du Page County Health Department Community Center also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
-Some other services provided by Du Page County Health Department Community Center include psychosocial rehabilitation services, case management and suicide prevention services.
+Du Page County Health Department Community Center offers partial hospitalization/day treatment, residential treatment and outpatient treatment.
+Du Page County Health Department Community Center provides group therapy, individual psychotherapy and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
+Du Page County Health Department Community Center also supports children/adolescents with serious emotional disturbance, people with serious mental illness and clients referred from the court/judicial system.
+Some other services provided by Du Page County Health Department Community Center include suicide prevention services, case management and psychosocial rehabilitation services.

 Learn MoreFamily Counseling Service is a mental health facility in Aurora, IL, located at 70 South River Street, in the 60506 zip code.
 Family Counseling Service provides telemedicine/telehealth and outpatient treatment.
-Family Counseling Service provides couples/family therapy, trauma therapy and dialectical behavior therapy to adults, seniors 65 or older and children / adolescents.
-Family Counseling Service also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people with trauma.
+Family Counseling Service provides group therapy, dialectical behavior therapy and cognitive behavioral therapy to children / adolescents, adults and seniors 65 or older.
+Family Counseling Service also supports people with trauma, children/adolescents with serious emotional disturbance and seniors or older adults.
 Some other services available at Family Counseling Service include family psychoeducation, suicide prevention services and court-ordered outpatient treatment.

 Learn MoreVna Healthcare is one of mental health facilities in Elgin, Illinois, located at 801 Villa Street, 60120 zip code.
 Vna Healthcare provides telemedicine/telehealth and outpatient treatment.
-Vna Healthcare provides cognitive behavioral therapy, behavior modification and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and adults.
-Additional services provided at Vna Healthcare include suicide prevention services, court-ordered outpatient treatment and integrated primary care services.
+Vna Healthcare provides individual psychotherapy, behavior modification and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
+Additional services provided at Vna Healthcare include illness management and recovery, diet and exercise counseling and case management.

 Learn MoreEcker Center For Mental Health is a mental health clinic in Elgin, IL, located at 1845 Grandstand Place, 60123 zip code area.
 Ecker Center For Mental Health provides outpatient treatment and residential treatment.
-Ecker Center For Mental Health offers group therapy, dialectical behavior therapy and psychotropic medication to children / adolescents, adults and seniors 65 or older.
-Ecker Center For Mental Health also supports people with serious mental illness, transitional age young adults and children/adolescents with serious emotional disturbance.
-Additional services offered at Ecker Center For Mental Health include psychosocial rehabilitation services, case management and supported housing.
+Ecker Center For Mental Health offers dialectical behavior therapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, young adults and children / adolescents.
+Ecker Center For Mental Health also supports children/adolescents with serious emotional disturbance, people with serious mental illness and transitional age young adults.
+Additional services offered at Ecker Center For Mental Health include psychosocial rehabilitation services, court-ordered outpatient treatment and case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.